sf-wdi-34/angular-routing/readme.md

 ### Single Page Application Example

-Imagine that you're a goat-herder.
-You have an app to keep track of your :goat:s.
-Such an app might have
+Imagine that you're a goat herder.
+You have an app to keep track of your goats (:goat::goat::goat:).
+Such an app might have:

-* An **index** page that displays the list of goats.
+* an **index** page that displays the list of goats.
-* A **show** page that displays details about a specific goat.
+* a **show** page that displays details about a specific goat.

 Maybe it looks a little like this: